haroohie-club/HaroohieSite/content/chokuretsu/serial-loops/docs/2.scripts/1.commands/en.md

 ## `SCREEN_FADEOUT`
 **Parameters**:
 * `Fade Time (Frames)`: The length of the fade in frames
-* `Fade out Percentage`: The percentage darkness to fade into (where 0 is fully bright and 100 is fully dark; e.g. 50 means that the screen will be 50% brighter than full black when the fade is complete); only respected by color fades
+* `Fade out Percentage`: The percentage of darkness to fade into (where 0 is fully bright and 100 is fully dark; e.g. 50 means that the screen will be 50% brighter than full black when the fade is complete); only respected by color fades
 * `Custom Color`: The color the fade will be if `Color` is set to `CUSTOM`
 * `Location`: The screen(s) the fade will be applied to
 * `Color`: Either black, white, or the custom color defined by `Custom Color`; this parameter must match that of the subsequent [`SCREEN_FADEIN`](#screen_fadein) call